SeanSyue/keras-oneshot/README.md

 [koch et al, Siamese Networks for one-shot learning,](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)  (mostly) reimplimented in keras.
 Trains on the [Omniglot dataset]( https://github.com/brendenlake/omniglot).

-Also check out my [blog post](https://sorenbouma.github.io/blog/oneshot) about this paper and one shot learning in general!
+Also check out [blog post](https://sorenbouma.github.io/blog/oneshot)(from origin auther) about this paper and one shot learning in general!